nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 Caching is done by a Seam component named [`contentViewActions`](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewSeamComponent/seam:contentViewActions) .
 Although the cache key, cache size and events configurations handle the most common use cases, it is sometimes useful to call this bean methods directly when forcing a refresh.

 The `refresh` and `reset` elements configurations make it possible to refresh/reset this content view when receiving the listed Seam event names.
-Only&nbsp;`documentChanged` and `documentChildrenChanged` are handled by default, but it is possible to react to new events by adding a method with an observer on this event on a custom Seam component, and call the method `contentViewActions.refreshOnSeamEvent(String seamEventName)` or `contentViewActions.resetPageProviderOnSeamEvent(String seamEventName)`.
+Only `documentChanged` and `documentChildrenChanged` are handled by default, but it is possible to react to new events by adding a method with an observer on this event on a custom Seam component, and call the method `contentViewActions.refreshOnSeamEvent(String seamEventName)` or `contentViewActions.resetPageProviderOnSeamEvent(String seamEventName)`.

 Refresh will keep current settings, and will force the query to be done again.
 Reset will delete content views completely from the cache, and force complete re-generation of the content view, its provider, and the search document model if set.